5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 Other things the System Management Bus handles can be found in the [**SMBus WIKI**](https://en.wikipedia.org/wiki/System_Management_Bus).

 In order for the SMBus to work properly under macOS, Device `SMBUS` (respectively `SBUS`) has to be present in the IO Registry.
-Additionally, the Memory Controller Hub (`MCHC`) which is serviceable in macOS also needs to be present to wire it to the power management of the PCI bus.
-So we need to verify the presence/absence of both devices to decide which SSDT(s) needs to be added.
+Additionally, the Memory Controller Hub Controller (`MCHC`) has to be present as well.
+The Memory Controller Hub (usually present in older Intel chipsets) is responsible for managing the communication between the CPU and the memory subsystem.
+It provides the necessary control and coordination for accessing system memory, including functions such as memory addressing, data transfer, and memory timings.
+It is serviceable in macOS and needs to be present for proper power management of the PCI bus.
+So we need to verify the presence/absence of *both* devices to decide which SSDT(s) need(s) to be added.

 **Update (May 14th, 2023)**:

-Recently, it has been discovered that the "Diagsvault" device `DVL0` which was injected by SSDT-SBUS as well is an apple-only device that writes to SMBus addresses 50h - 57h via SMBus Host Controller registers which are disabled by default since Intel 7 Series.
+Recently, it has been discovered that the "Diagsvault" device `DVL0` which was injected by SSDT-SBUS as well is an apple-only device that writes to SMBus addresses 50h - 57h via SMBus Host Controller registers which are disabled by default since Intel 7 Series chipsets.
 So there's no point in injecting `DVL0` on Wintel systems at all.
 Therefore I removed it from the corresponding SSDTs.

 :bulb: So if you are still using a previous version of `SSDT-SBUS-MCHC`, please remove the `DVL0` device from it.